-Based on the Company's evaluation of the exchange transaction, the Exchange Agreement discussed above was determined to be an extinguishment of the 5.75% Notes.
-As a result of this exchange, the Company recorded a loss on the extinguishment of debt of \$47.2 million in its condensed consolidated statement of operations for the three months ended June 30, 2013.
-This loss represents the difference between the carrying value of the 5.75% Notes and the fair value of the consideration given in the exchange (including the new 8.00% Notes Issued in 2013, cash payments to both exchanging and non-exchanging holders, equity issued to the holders and other fees incurred in the exchange).
-See Note 6 for further discussion on the determination of the fair value of this instrument.
+Based on the Company's evaluation of the exchange transaction, the Exchange Agreement was determined to be an extinguishment of the 5.75% Notes.
+As a result of this exchange, the Company recorded a loss on the extinguishment of debt of \$47.2 million in its condensed consolidated statement of operations during the second quarter of 2013.
+This loss represented the difference between the carrying value of the 5.75% Notes and the fair value of the consideration given in the exchange (including the new 8.00% Notes Issued in 2013, cash payments to both exchanging and non-exchanging holders, equity issued to the holders and other fees incurred in the exchange).
+See Note 6 for further discussion on the fair value of this instrument.